josdejong/mathjs/README.md

     git clone git://github.com/josdejong/mathjs.git
     cd mathjs

-The project uses [jake](https://github.com/mde/jake) as build tool.
-To be able to run jake from the command line, jake must be installed globally:

-    sudo npm install -g jake

 Install the project dependencies:

     npm install

-Then, the project can be build by executing jake in the root of the project:
+Then, the project can be build by executing the build script via npm:

-    jake
+    npm run build

 This will build the library math.js and math.min.js from the source files and put them in the folder dist.